Francis Scheid: Golf handicapping

 "Dr. Scheid was [...] a golf innovator and likely one you’ve never heard of.
 But if you’re a high-handicapper, you owe him a debt of gratitude, because his research helped boost your handicap strokes to the level that gives you a fighting chance against the big boys," wrote Cliff Schrock of Golf Digest’s Resource Center.

 Academic career

-Scheid was a professor of mathematics at Boston University from 1951–1985, including 12 years as department chairman.
+Scheid was a professor of mathematics at Boston University from 1951 to 1985, including 12 years as department chairman.
 He received his B.A. from Boston University in 1942, and his doctorate in mathematics from MIT in 1948.
 In the 1960s and 70s, he created more than one-hundred televised mathematics lectures for the Harvard Commission on Extension Courses, which were used by the U.S. Navy and shown on WGBH-TV.
 He traveled widely teaching mathematics for the Navy, including two trips to McMurdo Station in Antarctica.
 He served as a Fulbright professor for a year in Rangoon, Burma, and a year in Lausanne, Switzerland.